Borwe/nuru-lsp/README.md

 #### Example VsCode

-Checkout [this README.md](https://github.com/Borwe/nuru-lsp/blob/master/vscode-plugin/README.md) for more information
+- It is adviced to [this README.md](https://github.com/Borwe/nuru-lsp/blob/master/vscode-plugin/README.md) for more information
+- Also for better UX install nuru-snippets by Kabwoy and the official Nuru Programming Vscode plugin

 #### Example for neovim: